Corvus-JSDev/JourneyLens/README.md

 ## Tools used
 Since this project is a full-stack application, I really needed to make sure the tech stack was solid.
 For that reason, I decided on the acclaimed MERN stack, along with some others, to help round everything out.
-For the front-end portion, I used:
+For the *front-end* portion, I used:

-    Next.js
+- Next.js
-    React
+- React
-    DaisyUI
+- DaisyUI
-    jQuery
+- jQuery
-    mapbox-gl
+- mapbox-gl
-    TailWindCSS
+- TailWindCSS
-    YUP verification
+- YUP verification

-For the back-end, I went with:
+For the *back-end*, I went with:

-    MongoDB
+- MongoDB
-    Express.js
+- Express.js
-    Node
+- Node
-    BcryptJS
+- BcryptJS
-    Body-Parser
+- Body-Parser
-    Mongoose
+- Mongoose
-    Nodemon
+- Nodemon
-    Multer
+- Multer